mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 population and a popular government.
 One of the routes to advancement is Imperial service.
-Mirriam has both a naval base and a Scout Service Way Station, and both recruit extensively from among the world’s population.
+Mirriam has both a naval base and a Scout Service Way Station, and both recruit extensively from among the world's population.
 Mirriam has a generous system of tax breaks and enhanced second–career opportunities for veterans of the Imperial services.
-Many veterans enter service with Mirriam’s system squadron or the reserve armed forces, while ex–Scouts often find a new home with the Deep Sea Exploration Service (DSES).
+Many veterans enter service with Mirriam's system squadron or the reserve armed forces, while ex–Scouts often find a new home with the Deep Sea Exploration Service (DSES).
 The DSES, as the name suggests, is dedicated to mapping the